brianach/Odd-One-Out/README.md

 #### Browsers Used were

 Microsoft Edge, Safari, Google Chrome, Mozilla Firefox, Opera

 <br>

 ### <h2>Validation</h2>

 *  [HTML Validator](https://validator.w3.org/) was used throughout the project to test for errors.

 Empty heading errors.
 This is by design as the text will be entered programatically during game play.
 Four "Attribute odd-flag not allowed on element button at this point".
-This is also by design as the game needs to allocate a value to thsi attribute in order to determin which is the odd one out.
+This is also by design as the game needs to allocate a value to the attribute in order to determine which is the odd one out.

 * [CSS Validator](https://validator.w3.org/) used to check for and correct errors.
 There are currently no errors in the code as currently submitted.

-No errors were detected in the CSS validator.
+* [JSHint Validator](https://jshint.com/) used to check for and correct scripting errors.
+There are no errors in the final draft.

 <br>

 ### <h2>Responsiveness</h2>